-SPECIAL HAZARDS ARISING FROM THE PRODUCT: If heated to high temperatures for a prolonged period this product can ignite.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon, zinc and nitrogen oxides).
+SPECIAL HAZARDS ARISING FROM THE PRODUCT: This product is combustible.
+If heated to high temperatures for a prolonged period it may ignite.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic gases (e.g., carbon, and nitrogen oxides, ethylene glycol, formaldehyde, formic acid, glyoxal, dioxalane and hydrogen fluoride).

-Explosion Sensitivity to Mechanical Impact or Static Discharge: Not sensitive.
+Explosion Sensitivity to Mechanical Impact: Not sensitive.
+Explosion Sensitivity to Static Discharge: Not sensitive.
+NFPA RATING FLAMMABILITY